bash-cli-raspberry-pi

 On the other hand, the keyboard shortcut ‘Ctrl + d’ closes the current terminal session.
 Finally, the combination ‘Ctrl + Alt + F7’ will return us to the graphical environment, if we were using one.

-It is also possible to run several processes in parallel from a single command line.
-To run a command and send it to the background we use the ’&’ character.
+It is also possible to run multiple processes in parallel from a single command console.
+To execute a command and send it to the background, we use the character ’&’

-For example, if we want to launch chromium but not wait for it to close to continue running commands, we can launch it in the background with:
+For example, if we want to launch chromium but not wait for it to close to continue executing commands, we can launch it in the background with:

 chromium &